 As with Medicare Part B, the premiums for Medicare Part D are based on your MAGI and we use the same method to calculate MAGI.

-If your MAGI is below $88,000 (if you file an individual tax return) or $176,000 (if you file a joint return), you’ll pay only your Part D premiums.
-But if your MAGI is above those levels, you’ll pay your Part D plan premium plus an IRMAA.
+Your Medicare Part D premiums are $0 if your MAGI is below $91,000 (on an individual tax return) or $182,000 (on a joint tax return).
+If your MAGI is above those levels, you will pay your plan premium plus an IRMAA.
 As before, the IRMAA is an extra charge added to your standard premium.

 Affordable Care Act Subsidies

-If you purchase health insurance through the ACA, you may be eligible for premium tax credits if your household MAGI is below 400% of the federal poverty level (which varies based on the number of people in your household and the state in which you live).
-For coverage in the continental US, the amount is about $51,000 for an individual and $104,800 for a family of four.
+If you purchase health insurance through the ACA, you may be eligible for premium tax credits if your household MAGI is below 400% of the federal poverty level (which varies based on the number of people in the household and the state you live in).
+For coverage in the continental U.S., the amount is $54,360 for an individual and $111,000 for a family of four.

 MAGI for the purposes of the ACA adds back non-taxable Social Security benefits, deducted foreign income and tax-exempt interest.

-In March 2021, Congress passed the American Rescue Plan Act.
-This legislation will make health insurance coverage through the ACA more affordable.
-It does so by temporarily (i.e. for 2021 and 2022) eliminating the income cap for premium subsidies.
+Congress passed the American Rescue Plan Act in March of 2021.
+This legislation made health insurance coverage through the ACA more affordable.
+It did so by temporarily eliminating the income cap for premium subsidies.
 The result is that no one will have to pay more than 8.5% of their household income for the ACA’s benchmark plan.
 In addition, the legislation provides larger subsidies for ACA buyers at all income levels.

 If you’re interested in learning what an ACA plan might cost, you can use the calculator at HealthCare.gov.

 If you’re subject to IRMAA and if your financial situation has changed significantly, you may wish to contact Medicare and request a modification.
-There are several “life-changing events” that qualify for the purpose of recalculating an IRMAA:
+There are several “life-changing events” that qualify for recalculating an IRMAA:

 - Death of spouse